jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 A: While she is in play, she has all the powers of each face-up X-Men supporting character on your side.
 This includes, but not limited to, appears powers (like Iceman and Emma Frost), Flight, and Range.

 ^(Source: UDE FAQ)

+## Hope Summers (Omega)
+*Set: The Omegas*

+You start the game with a private out-of-the-game Echo pile.
+It must consist of exactly 1 Brotherhood, 1 Mutant Resistance, and 1 X-men Supporting Character who do not share any names.
+When you recruit her, you must choose one different power from each of them for Hope to gain.
+You don't need to choose the three powers until she is recruited, and you don't have to choose the same three powers each time she is recruited.

+**Note:** Since this is a "when you recruit" power, she will benefit from "appears" powers, like Iceman's **Freeze**.

+^(Source: Rule insert)

 # Hulk
 ## [Hulk](http://vs.tcgbrowser.com/images/cards/big/mcu1-004.jpg) (MC - Photo)